sap-tutorials/sap-build-apps/tutorials/codejam-01-homepage/codejam-01-homepage.md

     ![Open Web Preview](images/17a-open-web-preview.png)

-    You will get a list of apps in your lobby – at his point you should have just one.
+    You will get a list of apps in your lobby – at this point you should have just one.

     ![Open App Tile](images/17c-select-codejamapp-silver.png)